 For those of you that love natural phenomena Sami offers three outstanding places to visit – Karavomilos Lake, Melissani Lake and Drogarati Caves.
 Seventeen cave sites have been recorded in the area – a rare occurrence in Greek geomorphology – and significant in tracing the area’s prehistoric period.
 If you want to explore some of the caves check out Wild Nature Expeditions.
 More sedate attractions include the Casa-House Museum in Karavomilos, a gentle 25 minutes seas-side stroll from Sami village.

 There are many places to eat and drink in Sami, and the wide waterfront tree-lined bay offers amazing views to Ithaka.
 You can sit and watch the world go by whilst enjoying local cuisine at it’s best.
-There are also a couple of unique places to drop into in the back streets, including In Gallery fine art and local craft shop and Kraken Bar.
+Enjoy some Greek fast food at Mangiare, or a lunch or dinner at Contessina, Karnagio, or Melissani Taverna.
+There are also a couple of unique places to drop into in the back streets, including In Gallery fine art and local craft shop.

 There are many options for accommodation in the region of Sami.
 From luxury hotels to rented rooms it has everything to offer, take a look at my selections below.